Milan Metro Line 5 Extension, Italy

 The extension is being financed partly by the Ministry of Infrastructures for up to €391m and Milan Municipality for up to €83m.
 The remaining €398m will be sourced through private funding.

-The consortium has also raised €294m in loans to finance the project with the expectation of revenues over €1.3bn during the operating period.
+The consortium has also raised €294m in loans to finance the project with the expectation of revenues more than €1.3bn during the operating period.
 It is seeking financial advisory services from a US-based consultant Cohen & Company.

-The stations will have 50m-long platforms capable of accommodating four carriage trains.
-All the stations will be equipped with automatic doors.
+The stations have 50m-long platforms capable of accommodating four carriage trains.
+All the stations are equipped with automatic doors.

-Stations will be permanently staffed.
-The onboard staff will be in charge of duties such as passenger assistance, checking tickets and supervision.
+Stations are permanently staffed.
+The onboard personnel is in charge of duties such as passenger assistance, checking tickets and supervision.

 Signalling and communications

-The signalling and automation system on Metro Line 5 will be in compliance with the CENELEC standards.
+The signalling and automation system on Metro Line 5 is in compliance with the CENELEC standards.

-The line will be monitored and controlled from a central control room.
-The signalling system will enable routine and emergency communication within the stations and trains.
+The line is monitored and controlled from a central control room.
+The signalling system enables routine and emergency communication within the stations and trains.

 Rolling stock